GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/transforming-data-from-an-external-api/en.md

 # Transforming data from an external API

-We can use Gato GraphQL to adapt the response from an external API to anything we need it to be.
+This recipe demonstrates examples on adapting the response from an external API to anything we need it to be.

-This recipe demonstrates a couple of examples to transform this response.

 ## Adding default values and extra properties to each entry